How to use Free Software to learn Japanese, and more.

 Try to find the right timings by pressing z, Z, x and X.

-• z and Z change the sub delay,
+• z and Z change the subtitle delay,

 • x and X jump between adjacent subtitles.